Belde-vaishnavi/research-paper-summary-agent/README.md

 A sample input ZIP file is included in this repository for quick testing:

-sample_input/papers.zip
+📦 sample_input/papers.zip

-You can use this file to test the agent.
+You can use this file to test the agent without searching for research papers yourself.

 Using the Live Demo
 Open the Swagger UI: